itglueguy/athenajdbc_tableaudesktop/README.md

 - It can be inferred from the Athena Simbda JDBC Documentation is that if you simply make sure all keypairs have their own lines and no delimiters (";") you can reasonable convert the files accordingly

 ## FAQ
-### Where are athena.properties files normally located?
+### Where are athena.properties files normally located for Tableau Desktop?
 - Windows - Under the My Tableau Repository/Datasourcfes

 ### What Should be included in order to use Environmental Variables in the athena.properties File?
-- It will allow you to use the Key, Secret Key, and Token
+- It will allow you to use the Key, Secret Key, and Token vales
 - The file contents is simply: AwsCredentialsProviderClass=com.simba.athena.amazonaws.auth.DefaultAWSCredentialsProviderChain

 ### What is Example of the Azure AD Provider?